The Effects of Technological Changes on Education

 It changes the job market

 One more thing that the technological progress does is make some skills almost obsolete, while opening up some completely new spheres and areas, which were not in such a high demand before.
 For instance, in the 1970s, the demand for people knowing how to fix a typewriter was fairly great, while the need for programmers wasn’t in a demand.
 Compare this to 2018 and you’ll see the difference.
 Apart from this, the technological progress also reshapes some of the present-day occupations.
-For instance, with the introduction of VR, the world of real estate industry will be forever changed.
+For instance, with the introduction of VR and SEO, the world of real estate industry will be forever changed.
 In just a couple of years, the job of a real estate agent, as well as the job of an architect might look completely different than they did in the past and so will the training necessary to get these licenses.
+Through utilizing SEO real estate agents can heighten their chances of being searched online.
+Gone are the days of hunting through neighborhoods looking for a “for sale” sign.

 While some may argue that laptops and smartphones in class may be harmful, in terms of making it harder to focus on things that really matter, keep in mind that these are merely tools.
 This means that all that matters are the possibilities that these tools present you with, and not what you use them for.
 With that in mind, it would be safe to say that the majority of the effects that technological change has on education is a positive one.